Of all of the grammar mistakes I’ve seen my students make, using the word “they” incorrectly is the most common.

 One method is replacing “they” with “he or she”.
 This sounds a but awkward at times, but avoids gender stereotyping while maintaining a grammatically correct sentence structure.

 In many papers, it seems like we have to repeat “he or she” over and over, making the writing seem a but clumsy or choppy.
-In that case, it is just as correct to change the singular subject to a plural one:
+In that case, it is just as correct to change the singular subject to a

 If goalies want to effectively block shots, they should put complete focus on the ball.